tirlibibi17/ExcelToReddit/index.md

 Paste an Excel range or an HTML table in the text area below and press the blue copy button.
-This will copy it to the clipboard in a format that you can then paste into Reddit's FancyPants editor.
+This will copy it to the clipboard in a format that you can then paste into Reddit's FancyPants or MarkDown (text) editor.

 To clear the text area, press the red **x** button.